1,000+ Opportunities

 Each school will consider students for SDEAF grants in their normal financial aid awarding process.

-Based on current listing details, eligibility includes: Technical colleges and universities in South Dakota; institutions submit proposals to SDEAF, which then distributes funds for students with demonstrated financial need enrolled at least half-time.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Technical colleges and universities in South Dakota; institutions submit proposals to SDEAF, which then distributes funds for students with demonstrated financial need enrolled at least half-time.
+Confirm the full requirements in the official notice before applying.